World Trade Week Southern California Timeline

 1942 Foreign Trade Week Activities

-Amid World War II, World Trade Week carried the hopeful theme “When Peace Is Made the World Will Trade,” even as global commerce was dramatically reshaped by the conflict.
-By early 1942, the U.S. government requisitioned all merchant vessels, ending commercial shipping and placing all cargo movement under wartime control as ships transported ammunition, aircraft, fuel, and critical supplies to Allied fronts.
-At the same time, civilian air transport was absorbed into the new Air Transport Command, redirecting aircraft, crews, and routes toward military logistics and international supply corridors.
+Amid World War II, World Trade Week carried the hopeful theme, “When Peace Is Made the World Will Trade,” even as global commerce was dramatically reshaped by the conflict.
+By early 1942, the U.S. government had requisitioned merchant vessels for wartime use, sharply limiting commercial shipping and placing cargo movement under wartime control as ships transported ammunition, aircraft, fuel, and critical supplies to Allied fronts.
+At the same time, civilian air transport was absorbed into the Air Transport Command, redirecting aircraft, crews, and routes toward military logistics and international supply corridors.

 1943